 Squash, Pumpkin & Sweet Potato

-Squash, pumpkin, and sweet potatoes are suitable for dogs and cats affected by constipation, whether caused by cancer or treatment, such as chemotherapy.
-Boil, steam, or bake until these vegetables are soft, and serve without the skin.
+Squash, pumpkin, and sweet potatoes are suitable for dogs and cats affected by constipation.
+Boil, steam, or bake these vegetables until they are soft, and serve without the skin.

 The Best Foods for Administering Medicine and Supplements